AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/README.md

 ## Why this benchmark

-Subsurface/O&G benchmarks for LLMs are rare or limited.
+Subsurface/O&G benchmarks for LLMs are rare or limited (or probably hidden with many resources remaining proprietary or access restricted).
 FormationEval aims to provide:

 - a **well-defined schema** and validation rules,
 - **transparent origin** for every item,